ronvoy/eeg-eye-state/README.md

 ## Summarization:

 * Document Insights:

-	Summarize key findings from the EDA phase,
+	Summarize key findings from the EDA phase:
+	- Since we already have the target column and dataset, so it's evident that to be a classification problem
-	- noting which channels seem most important,
+	- Now we note, which channels (feature column) seem to be most important or correlated,
 	- class imbalance issues, or interesting correlations, which will guide subsequent model selection and feature engineering efforts.

 	The final attribute, eyeDetection, is a binary classification target where: